 *If you do teachers and other carer gifts then get organised at the start of this month and have the gifts ready to take in al wrapped, as that last week just flies by!
 We only get a small gift for the teacher and TA always something simple and affordable, and quite often we have baked a cake if there are too many staff in the nursery.

 For me I focus on the big things like packing, budgeting and holiday activities that I then end up forgetting about the some small parts of admin back at home.
 For instance one year my plants all died as I forgot to get them watered.
 If you don’t have a house sitter, maybe ask a reliable person to water your plants inside and outside and keep a check on your home whilst you’re away.
 Another key one is to ask a neighbour to help put out/ bring in bins as this is a key aspect of good security if a property is empty.

 Bucket List – Get planning your bucket list of activities for the holidays.
-If you’re spending lots of time at home or having a staycation then here are some ideas for keeping them entertained.
-Also look out for my 99 things to do this Summer which is coming very soon on the blog.
+If you’re spending lots of time at home or having a staycation then here is 100 ideas for keeping them entertained.

 Car Check- If you’re planning on a long car journey make sure you have your tyres, oil and water checked or even book in a quick Summer service.